 Why don’t we seem to care?

 Given all these different benefits of super, why don’t more Australians engage more deeply with these savings until they are virtually forced to?
 This is an issue both the Federal Government and major super funds grapple with.
 Why do so few members bother to open their annual account statements, let alone read the information within?

-What’s the turnoff?
+There are a few reasons why this is the case and the following deserve some scrutiny.
 Firstly, given the compulsory nature of super from day one of your work life, you don’t actually have to do anything.
 It’s up to your employer to make the contributions so if you do not manage your super at all over the years, you won’t get into trouble for this.
 But this lost opportunity will probably reduce your retirement income.
 Even small amounts of voluntary contributions help.
 So does understanding your investment setting (is it the most appropriate for your life stage?) and choosing to deselect insurance within the fund if it’s not needed in your life at this time.

 Complexity